-Karius raises $165 million for its liquid biopsy technology identifying diseases in a drop of blood – TechCrunch
+Karius raises $165 million for its liquid biopsy technology identifying diseases with a blood draw – TechCrunch

 Its early successes were enough to attract the attention of SoftBank, which is backing the company through capital raised for its second Vision Fund.

-While SoftBank has been roundly criticized for investing too much too soon (or too late) into consumer startups which have not lived up to their promise (notably with implosions at Brandless, Zume, and the potential catastrophe known as WeWork), its life sciences investing team has an impressive track record.
+While SoftBank has been roundly criticized for investing too much too soon (or too late) into consumer startups which have not lived up to their promise (notably with implosions at Brandless, Zume and the potential catastrophe known as WeWork), its life sciences investing team has an impressive track record.
 “They have the experience and the expertise and the network that’s very relevant to us,” Kertesz said of the decision to take SoftBank’s money.
 “That’s the team that was on the board of Guardant Health [and] 10X Genomics.”

 Both of those companies have proven to be successful in public markets and with validated technology.
-That’s a feature which Karius shares.
-The company’s published an analytical and clinical validation of its test in the peer-reviewed journal, Nature Microbiology showing that its test identified the likely pathogens causing an infection when compared to standard methods more quickly and more accurately.
+That’s a feature Karius shares.
+The company’s published an analytical and clinical validation of its test in the peer-reviewed journal Nature Microbiology showing that its test identified more quickly and more accurately the likely pathogens causing an infection when compared to standard methods.

 With initial validation behind it, the company raised its new cash to pursue rapid commercial adoption for its tests and to continue validating applications of its technology while exploring new ones.